Merrion Centre, Leeds: History

 When opened in 1964, the Yorkshire Evening Post said the centre emulated what every successful large town and city wanted to build.
-The builders were Parkinsons and the structural emgineers William V. Zinn & Associates.
+The builders were Parkinsons and the structural engineers William V. Zinn & Associates.
 Parkinsons described the centre as "the most advanced shopping and entertainment centre in the country" and cost £3m to build.

 The former Barclays Bank on the front of the Merrion Centre was converted into 'PRYZM' which has become a popular Leeds nightclub.

 Much of The Merrion Centre remains almost unchanged since its construction.
 With many other cities renovating their equivalents of The Merrion Centre (the reconstruction of the Bullring, Birmingham, the Arndale Centre in Manchester being partially rebuilt and Eldon Square in Newcastle Upon Tyne being renovated), Leeds city centre's largest shopping centre was beginning to look dated.
 In June 2007 renovation began, concentrating on the western side of the centre.
 Since then additional developments have taken place including a new lighting scheme to the "new front" (launched 2015).
 In 2012 the Merrion Superstore market hall closed and opened up as Pure Gym in 2013.

 In summer 2016, The Merrion Centre was undergoing major refurbishment.
 The western side of the centre was being extended to accommodate new refurbished council offices, as well as new restaurants and retail units.
 New tenants had moved in such as a new Sainsbury's Local, and the centre's Morrisons supermarket has been rebranded to fit the company's new corporate image, with major extension and refurbishment inside.